kfir-wit/PurpleCrayon/README.md

 - `downloads/ai/` - AI-generated images from Gemini, Imagen
 - `downloads/downloaded/` - Images scraped from URLs (scrape mode)
 - `downloads/final/` - Processed images ready for use (resized to your specs)
+- `assets/cloned/` - Royalty-free alternatives created from existing images (clone mode)

-This lets you compare stock photos vs AI-generated options and choose your favorite!
+This lets you compare stock photos vs AI-generated options vs cloned alternatives and choose your favorite!

 **Manual Curation**: Files are saved to `downloads/` subdirectories.
 You manually move files you like to `assets/` folder.
 Downloads are cleared between runs.